tdwg/website/conferences/2024/sessions/index.md

 This workshop is open to anyone interested in biotic or species interaction data even if you are presently not using GloBI.
 We will highlight data from the Terrestrial Parasite Tracker project, but the methods are available for anyone interested in biotic interactions (see more at https://www.globalbioticinteractions.org/sources [https://www.globalbioticinteractions.org/sources]).

 The proposed outcome of this workshop is a reusable Carpentries lesson and improved documentation on methods to integrate and access biotic interaction data.
 We will work together through a series of exploratory data exercises.
 No programming experience is required, and you will use your own device to download data and create Google Sheets.
-Everyone will contribute during this workshop."
+Everyone will contribute during this workshop.

 ## WKSH02 Herbarium Challenges: Sharing best practice from across the globe